SAMS0N1TE/LakeShark/README.md

 **[Flash it from your browser](https://terminalbay.com/?m=lakeshark)** · **[Download a release](https://github.com/SAMS0N1TE/LakeShark/releases/latest)** · **[Wiki and guides](https://terminalbay.com/?m=wiki)**

-No toolchain, no Python.
-Chrome or Edge, one button.
 The site also builds P25 profiles, GPS scan lists, channel memories and offline map tiles for you.

 Designed to work with my other project [CartoTUI, a terminal ascii map](https://github.com/SAMS0N1TE/CartoTUI).